Is Barbour a luxury brand?

 Because of this heritage, history and iconic status, Barbour can be considered a luxury brand that’s still attainable for the everyday customer.

-The Barbour product catalogue is the most extensive it has ever been.
-Producing menswear, womenswear, footwear, accessories and childrenswear, quality is the main priority.
+The Barbour product catalogue is now the most extensive it’s ever been.
+From menswear, womenswear and childrenswear to footwear, bags and accessories, quality craftsmanship remains a top priority.

 Price point is one of the main attributes of whether a brand is perceived as luxury.
 For Barbour, the price point sits in the middle ground — more expensive than fast fashion, yet cheaper than other luxury competitors such as Belstaff.